aogriffiths/relay/relay-specification.md

     [https|http]://<subscriber_domain>/relay/callback/<unique_string>

 Where `unique_string` is a string that is unique to the subscriber domain.
-200 characters long and alphanumeric only.
+200 characters long and alphanumeric.
+(Having a long callback URL helps ensure it cannot be discovered by a brute force attack and the spammed or DDOS attacked.)

 e.g.